openwallet-foundation/project-proposals/projects/mdl-js.md

 - Provide a platform agnostic implementation of the MDL specification
 - Bring your own crypto
 - Modular approach
-- Provide platform sepcific helper implementations for developers to use easily
+- Provide platform specific helper implementations for developers to use easily

 # Alignment with the OpenWallet Foundation Mission